Best Scuba Diving Destinations in the Caribbean

 The most popular and commonly seen aquatic species include the banded tube sponge, coral shrimp, blue tang, dolphins, wrasses, damselfish, gorgonians, eels, angelfish, eagle rays, squirrelfish, parrotfish, and sharks.

 10 Best Destinations for Diving in the Caribbean

 The Caribbean is the world’s most popular destination for scuba diving because of the abundance of perfect destinations for scuba diving.
 Here is our list of the top 15 picks.

 This small island in Honduras is the favorite among the scuba diving community.
-It offers shore diving, deep-sea boat-diving and night diving for enthusiasts.
-Roatan offers perfect facilities for singles, groups or families.
+It offers shore diving, deep-sea boat-diving, and night diving for enthusiasts.
+Roatan offers perfect facilities for singles, groups, or families.

-A beautiful diving location that offers wall, reef and wreck exploration for scuba divers.
+A beautiful diving location that offers wall diving, reef diving, and wreck exploration for scuba divers.
 St. Croix is located in the U.S. Virgin Islands and it is very easy to get there by ship or an airplane.
 You can go for boat diving, shore diving, night diving, and even fishing trips.
 The Butler Bay just outside the town of Frederiksted on the west end of the island is quite popular.